 C2 Profiles and Skinning

-Loved the board on the way down, had a hard time with this splitboard on the way up hill and here’s why.
-With a rocker/camber profile the board rips (see above) however when it comes to skinning these profiles make things much tougher than they should be.
+Loved the board on the way down, had a hard time with this splitboard on the way uphill and here’s why.
+With a rocker/camber profile, the board rips (see above) however when it comes to skinning these profiles make things much tougher than they should be.
 Camber offers great edge hold on the way up, rocker or reserved camber does the opposite.
-If you have ever toured with a board with rocker under the binding while in ski mode, most likely you have experience the feeling of your skin sliding backwards.
-It’s a sinking feeling and a great way to exert way to much energy on the way up.
+If you have ever toured with a board with rocker under the binding while in ski mode, most likely you have experienced the feeling of your skin sliding backward.
+It’s a sinking feeling and a great way to exert way too much energy on the way up.

-We used to think it was the skins fault, then we started looking closer at the profiles.
-One nice thing about this boards design though is how easily skins can hook to the notched swallow tail, a trend we are seeing a ton of lately in powder boards.
+We used to think it was the fault of the skin, then we started looking closer at the profiles.
+One nice thing about this board’s design though is how easily skins can hook to the notched swallowtail, a trend we are seeing a ton of lately in powder boards.

 So while this board rips going down, it’s sort of a pain to tour on in *certain conditions.
-When touring in deep snow, or when setting a skin track the Lib Tech T. Rice Gold Member profiles works fine for the up.
-However, once you get on a well traveled skin track, that’s when the trouble begins as the board has no real way to grip under foot.
-For someone touring in interior BC this may be a great splitboard option, for someone in Colorado, not so much.
+When touring in deep snow, or when setting a skin track the Lib Tech T. Rice Gold Member profiles work fine for the up.
+However, once you get on a well-traveled skin track, that’s when the trouble begins as the board has no real way to grip underfoot.
+For someone touring in interior BC, this may be a great splitboard option, for someone in Colorado, not so much.

 What Can be Improved?

 Perhaps it’s just me, or we got a bad set but the K Klips don’t seem to actually lock the board in place?
 Even with the tap shown locked, the 2 pieces of the board would easily slide apart.
 As mentioned above the profile could use some tweaking for the accent, but at what cost would it affect the ride down?